When Things Start Slowing In Ways You Can't Ignore

 At the conclusion of the Diagnostic, you’ll have:

-- A clear picture of where decision friction is most costly
+- A clear picture of where inconsistency is most costly

 - A prioritized view of what to fix, what to ignore, and why